lwilletts/fwm/README.md

 #### watcher

-A window id event watcher wrapper around wew to provide added functionality such as fullscreen and group window cleaning on deletion of windows.
+A window id event watcher wrapper around wew to provide added functionality such as:

+- Sloppy focus.
+- Autogrouping of windows.
+- Window placement on their creation.
+- Compositor management for steam games.
+- Fullscreen and group window cleaning on deletion of windows.

 Recommend to add `watcher &` to your xinitrc to load on X11 start.

 Autogrouping is possible by populating `$HOME/.autogroup` with window name and a group e.g: